WebAssembly/design/BinaryEncoding.md

 The Function Bodies section assigns a body to every function in the module and must be preceded by the [Function Signatures](#function-signatures-section) section.
-The count of function signatures and function bodies must be the same.
+The count of function signatures and function bodies must be the same and the `i`th signature corresponds to the `i`th function body.

 | Field | Type |  Description |
 | ----- |  ----- |  ----- |  ----- |